 The call for a shift from the traditional “donor-recipient” dependency of the past towards a “partnership of equals” is a recurring motive in today’s peacebuilding discourse.
-To move from endorsement to action, the global community with its very diverse stakeholders would be well-advised to address the barriers to equal partnerships and to improve its performance in translating realities into politics and thus ensuring that critical issues of the future are tackled.
-As we are living in times of shrinking civic space, especially for peacebuilders and human rights defenders, this is more important than ever.
-The first plenary session of the FriEnt Peacebuilding Forum will therefore discuss how the perspectives and expertise of local stakeholders can be reconciled with the often top-down demands and approaches of donors, state as well as implementing and not-for-profit organization).
+To move from endorsement to action, the global community with its very diverse stakeholders needs to address the barriers to equal partnerships and to improve its performance in translating realities into politics and thus ensuring that critical issues for sustainable conflict transformation are tackled.
+As we are living in times when states are reducing the space and influence of civil society, especially for peacebuilders and human rights defenders, this is more important than ever.
+The first plenary session of the FriEnt Peacebuilding Forum therefore discussed how the perspectives and expertise of local stakeholders be reconciled with the often top-down demands and approaches of donors, states as well as implementing and not-for-profit organizations.

 Starting with the FriEnt PBF2021 keynote film, the main questions of the panel where shared: What determines peacebuilding?
 And who decides what peacebuilding should look like?
 How can we establish equal and meaningful partnerships which serve the interests of all involved and effected by peacebuilding (conflict?)?